Fill out the form below.

 Whether you're ready for braces now or are just researching orthodontic options, we've got information to help you!
 Click below to schedule a complimentary consult, or keep scrolling for more information on the most common treatments we see in our Calgary Orthodontics office.

 Request an Appointment

-Dr. French and Dr. Olsen are happy to help patients at any age; however, there is a recommended age to first bring children into the office.
+Dr. French and Dr. Olsen are happy to help patients at any age; however, there is a recommended age to first bring children into the orthodontic office in Calgary.
 The American Association of Orthodontists' advice is to bring a child in as early as 7 years old.
 This may seem early, but this is an optimal time for our staff to note small issues that can turn into larger problems down the road.
 Identifying issues with jaw growth and emerging teeth gives us an idea of when to begin orthodontic care.
 Even if baby teeth are still present, your orthodontist can see problems that you may not know to look for yourself.

 When your child is evaluated early by their orthodontist, it allows for more effective, less complex, and faster treatment down the road.
 Identifying issues with jaw growth and emerging teeth gives us an idea of when to begin orthodontic care, and how long the care may last.
 By coming into our office at an early age, your child will be carefully monitored for any problems, and we will create a plan to begin treatment at the right time.